maciej-szok/projects-api/README_design.md

 ## Processing requests
 - FastAPI will be used to handle the requests
 - The application will use Uvicorn ASGI
+- No user authentication will be implemented at this stage

 ## Data storage
 - The projects will be stored in a PostgreSQL database